 Some people prefer to award points only to the first player to see a particular license plate.
 Be warned: This makes the game much more competitive.

-For a cooperative game, everyone works together to collect as many different license plates as possible.
+For a cooperative game, everyone works together to find as many different license plates as possible.

 In a competitive game, the player who has scored the most points when the game over is the winner.
 In a cooperative game, keep track of the total number of points you score so that you can try to improve your score in a future game.
 If you are playing alone, compare your score to previous ones.